 When you analyze average car insurance costs by age, you may notice a trend.
 Coverage starts out relatively expensive for teens and young adults.
 Over the years, premiums generally decrease as drivers gain more experience behind the wheel.
 But as drivers reach their senior years, premiums can creep back up.
 In general, this is due to risk factors associated with each age group.

-- Teens: Teens are considered some of the riskiest drivers to insure.
+- Teens: Teens are among the riskiest drivers to insure due to their inexperience on the road.
 Per miles driven, drivers aged 16 to 19 get into almost three times as many fatal car accidents as any other age group.
 Insurers frequently charge more to insure teen drivers to offset the higher costs associated with teen driving claims.

 - Adults: The cost of auto insurance coverage generally begins to drop by the time a driver reaches their early 20s.
-By 25, drivers might notice a pretty significant reduction in their premiums.
-Throughout adulthood — provided that drivers have a history of safe driving and no insurance claims — premiums generally continue to drop as drivers gain more experience.
+By 25, drivers are no longer considered youthful operators by their insurance carriers and might notice a pretty significant reduction in their premiums.
+Throughout adulthood — provided that drivers have a history of safe driving and no insurance claims — rates related to age generally level out and remain fairly consistent.

 Most insurers understand that car insurance can be expensive for certain age groups and offer discounts to help reduce those premiums.
 Common discounts for young drivers include good student discounts and driver training discounts.
-Senior drivers may earn discounts for company loyalty or affiliation with organizations such as AARP.
+Senior drivers may earn discounts through a senior defensive driving course or affiliation with organizations such as AARP.

 How gender affects your car insurance rates